Twisted Eclipse

 Twisted Eclipse bears resemblance to her Toon counterpart but with several striking alterations.
 Her eyes feature red sclera, black irises, and red slitted pupils.
 Her snout is elongated and more pronounced, and her mouth is twisted into a sharp-toothed snarl with Ichor staining the corners.
 Her expression suggests she has fully succumbed to feral hunting instincts.
 She is taller and bulkier than her Toon form, her fur is noticeably darker, and the crescent moon on her forehead — now red instead of sea pink — drips continuously.
 The cloth that once draped her shoulders has been replaced by a thick mane of fur extending from her neck down to her tail.
 Her paws have transformed into massive Ichor claws, and her tail tip is stained with dripping Ichor.
 When pursuing a Toon, her expression shifts to visible aggravation with her mouth open wide.

-Twisted Eclipse can be a significant nuisance thanks to her above-average speed and howling ability, which summons nearby Twisteds to her location.
-This can draw in dangerous threats like Twisted Dandy or Twisted Pebble, so avoidance is the best policy when those Twisteds are present.
-If she does spot you, flee immediately and locate an island to shake off both her and any Twisteds she attracted.
-Note that she howls every time she initially aggros or switches aggro to a new Toon.
-With her 9999 hearing radius, staying alert and avoiding Skill Check failures is critical to prevent drawing her attention (unless she is already chasing someone else).
-Her very high detection range is especially problematic for 1 Star Stealth Toons like Brightney and Gourdy, who can trigger her aggro from considerable distance.
+Twisted Eclipse can be a significant nuisance thanks to her above-average chase speed of 19 and her howling ability, which summons all non-occupied Twisteds to her location.
+This can draw in extremely dangerous threats like Twisted Dandy or Twisted Pebble, so avoidance is the best policy whenever those Twisteds share a Floor with her.
+She howls every time she initially aggros on a player or switches aggro to a new Toon, meaning a single sighting can quickly escalate into a multi-Twisted pursuit.
+With her 9999 hearing radius for auditory cues, staying alert and avoiding Skill Check failures is critical to prevent drawing her attention in the first place.
+Her very high detection ranges — 30 units circular, 60 units direct, and 125 units hearing — are especially problematic for 1 Star Stealth Toons like Brightney and Gourdy, who can trigger her aggro from considerable distance without realizing she is nearby.

-On the other hand, her ability can be advantageous for distractor players.
-Toons like Pebble (when his Active Ability is on cooldown) and Looey (without an Air Horn available) can exploit her as a mobile alarm — she effectively functions as a running Air Horn that pulls non-occupied Twisteds toward her, saving the distractor time that would otherwise be spent rounding them up.
-Standard hearing range limitations still apply, however.
+Twisted Eclipse's ability can also be turned into an advantage by experienced distractor players.
+Toons like Pebble (when his Active Ability is on cooldown) and Looey (without an Air Horn available) can exploit her as a mobile alarm system.
+She effectively functions as a running Air Horn that pulls non-occupied Twisteds toward her position, saving the distractor valuable time that would otherwise be spent manually rounding up Twisteds.
+Importantly, her howl does not decrease Stealth, unlike Pebble's Active Ability or an Air Horn, making her a safer aggregation tool for the team.
+Standard hearing range limitations still apply, however, so Twisteds with shorter hearing ranges may not respond if they are too far away.

-Twisted Eclipse becomes far more troublesome in solo runs, where no distractor is present and all Twisteds wander freely, making her howls more likely to successfully rally them.
-This is compounded on Floors with higher Twisted counts and especially dangerous if Twisted Pebble is present.
-During solo Halloween runs, keeping a Smoke Bomb on hand is advisable when sharing a Floor with more threatening Twisteds, as it can negate the effects of her howl, though Smoke Bombs are single-use.
+Twisted Eclipse becomes far more troublesome in solo runs, where no distractor is present and all Twisteds wander freely, making her howls significantly more likely to successfully rally them.
+This problem compounds on Floors with higher Twisted counts and becomes especially dangerous if Twisted Pebble is present alongside her.
+During solo Halloween runs, keeping a Smoke Bomb in your inventory is strongly advisable when sharing a Floor with more threatening Twisteds, as it can negate the effects of her howl entirely.
+Keep in mind that Smoke Bombs are single-use consumables, so save them for situations where her howl would attract the most dangerous combinations of Twisteds rather than using them preemptively.

 • Twisted Eclipse's howl functions identically to a failed Skill Check on a Machine — it cannot alert Twisteds that are already in a chase and does not reduce Stealth, unlike Pebble's Active Ability or an Air Horn.
 This makes her especially useful for distractors.